Santiago de Compostela Spain

 - The old Cathedral Master Mateo's carved stone choir pieced back together in 1999

 For a small fee, you can go up the roof and have a good view of Santiago.

 Translated as "Square of the Workshop", this refers to the stonemasons' workshop set up here during the construction of the Cathedral.
 This is the main square of the old city of Santiago and the seat of power.

 You go through the Portico de Gloria to reach the Square.
-It is surrounded by four important buildings claimed to be the centers of power: the Cathedral (Church); the city hall of Santiago in Pazo de Raxoi (Government); the former College for the poor, Colexio de San Xerome (University) and the luxurious parador of Hostal dos Reis Catolicos (Bourgeoisie).
+Four important buildings surround it claimed to be the centers of power: the Cathedral (Church); the city hall of Santiago in Pazo de Raxoi (Government); the former College for the poor, Colexio de San Xerome (University) and the luxurious Parador of Hostal dos Reis Catolicos (Bourgeoisie).

 4. Hostal de los Reis Catolicos

-At the end of the 15th century, after completing their pilgrimage to Santiago de Compostela, King Ferdinand and Queen Isabela, started to improve the infrastructure and services on the Camino.
-Right next to the Cathedral, they ordered the building of the hospice and hospital as a place for pilgrims to recover, 3 days in the summer and 5 days in winter.
-The hospital had a multicultural staff of doctors, nurses and priests working 24 hours to provide services free to pilgrims.
+At the end of the 15th century, after completing their pilgrimage to Santiago de Compostela, King Ferdinand and Queen Isabela started to improve the infrastructure and services on the Camino.
+Right next to the Cathedral, they ordered the hospice and hospital building as a place for pilgrims to recover, 3 days in the summer and 5 days in winter.
+The hospital had a multicultural staff of doctors, nurses and priests working 24 hours to provide free pilgrims services.